Latest Version : 1.4.4 (2017-04-14) – changelogs available on new web site News section.

 Captain’s Log is primarily an Elite: Dangerous Explorer’s application, allowing you to keep track of all your jumps into systems, as you explore the galaxy.

 I wrote this for myself, inspired by the most excellent EDDiscovery application.
-I really like EDDiscovery, but I didn’t need/want some of its features, and I wanted features not currently available in it.
+I really like EDDiscovery, but I didn’t need/want some of its features, and I wanted features that weren’t available in it at the time.
 So here is Captain’s Log.

 It comes without guarantee or warranty as to its fitness for purpose, and comes as-is.
 You have no rights or entitlements to bug fixes, updates or otherwise – BUT, I will be making updates as time wears on, and I do genuinely hope you find it useful and enjoyable to use. :)